-Recorded in Pretoria and launched in 2012 with a reworked version in 2013. the album is an evidence that the maestro always had an element of surprise in most of his releases.
+Recorded in Pretoria and launched in 2012, with a reworked version in 2013.
+The album is evidence that the maestro always had an element of surprise in most of his releases.

-It is Masekela’s last studio album, and it was released by Universal Music.
-It was his first album after a span of 5 years.
+It is Masekela's last studio album, and Universal Music released it.
+It was his first album after five years.

-With so many albums that Bra Hugh released, it is not easy to pick out the best songs since most of them were chart-topping hits.
-However, some of his best releases include songs like:
+With so many albums that Hugh released, it is difficult to pick out the best songs since most were chart-topping hits.
+However, some of Hugh Masekela's best songs include the following: